In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Yuri's house has electricity provided by a generator.

 Yuri's asceticism is also peculiar, or one might even say hipster.
-His dwelling really looks more like a hobbit mink: almost everything is made of wood, a lot of carpets, rugs, bedspreads, even the door is deliberately round to make the association with hobbits even more complete.
-But at the same time, there is a music column above the entrance to the dugout (you can hear Yuri’s audio recordings in which he recites classical works of Russian literature from it), there are solar panels on the roof, and inside you can see a computer, a synthesizer, an audio system, a tablet, a laptop, a telephone and quite stable lighting.
+His home really looks more like a hobbit hole: almost everything is made of wood, there are a lot of carpets, blankets, bedspreads, even the door is deliberately round so that the association with hobbits is even more complete.
+But at the same time, there is a music speaker above the entrance to the dugout (from it audio recordings of Yuri can be heard, in which he recites classic works of Russian literature), there are solar panels on the roof, and inside you can see a computer, a synthesizer, an audio system, a tablet, a laptop, a phone and quite stable lighting.

-Together with Yuri lives a white rabbit named Petrushka.
-He also sometimes becomes a member of the Moscow Region hobbit video.
-Yuri even calls his channel - "Channel of the Hobbit Hermit and Petrushka."
+A white rabbit named Parsley lives with Yuri.
+He also sometimes becomes a participant in videos of the Moscow Hobbit.
+Yuri even calls his channel that way - “Channel of the Hobbit Hermit and Parsley.”

 Rabbit Parsley.

-Yuri regularly shoots videos and puts them on his Youtube channel.
+Yuri regularly shoots videos and posts them on his YouTube channel.

-Seven years ago, Yuri Alekseev really moved from Moscow to the Yaroslavl highway.
-Then he worked as a lawyer, now - a blogger.
-Yuri considers his blogging to be quite a serious job, and, admittedly, he succeeds in it: now there are more than 125,000 subscribers on his Youtube channel.
+Seven years ago, Yuri Alekseev actually moved from Moscow to Yaroslavskoe Highway.
+Then he worked as a lawyer, now he works as a blogger.
+Yuri considers his blogging to be quite a serious job, and, admittedly, he succeeds: now there are more than 125,000 subscribers on his Youtube channel.

 Yuri constantly receives guests in his dugout.

-“If earlier power and the parameter of success were measured in money, now they are measured by subscribers in social networks,” says Yuri Alekseev. - “Just imagine, I worked in an office, everything was boring and monotonous.
+“If previously power and the parameter of success were measured by money, now they are measured by subscribers in in social networks“says Yuri Alekseev.
+“Just imagine, I worked in an office, everything was boring and monotonous.
 And now I have a colossal project here - 100,000 subscribers!”

-Yuri almost never leaves his home, preferring that he does not go to people, but they go to him.
+Yuri almost never leaves his home, preferring that he not go to people, but they to him.

 Yuri often hosts journalists.

-Almost every day, Yuri uploads a new video - sometimes about his life, sometimes writes down his reasoning, he has quite a few videos in which he reads Chekhov, Pushkin, Turgenev and other classics aloud.
+Almost every day Yuri uploads a new video - sometimes about his life, sometimes he records his thoughts, he has quite a lot of videos in which he reads Chekhov, Pushkin, Turgenev and other classics aloud.
 Sometimes he asks his subscribers to become sponsors of his channel and transfer money to him.
 When journalists contact him and ask for an interview, he may also ask them to bring certain foods or medicines.

-Yuri against the backdrop of a canopy with a library.
+Yuri against the background of a canopy with a library.

 Intercom on the street.